smartbcity/blockchain-commune-sandbox/README.md

 # Network configuration: bclan-it

-Network with a generated crypto to reproduce test environment
+Hyperledger Fabric Network with a generated crypto and ssm chaincode installed

 ## Use
  * Copy [docker-coompose-it.yaml](docker-coompose-it.yaml) in your project